IrisShaders/glsl-transformer/README.md

 # Documentation

 See the Javadocs for API documentation and some API-specific notes.
 See [the documentation overview](docs/overview.md) for detailed documentation.
 The tests also illustrate the usage of each individual feature.
-The `core` package uses `glsl-transformer`'s features and extends them to provide structures for common tasks.

 ## Todo